 As is true for many things, trail running with your dog has its own rules and etiquette.
 The former are the things you have to do; the latter are things you really should do.

-If you want to keep you and your dog safe, you really need to make sure that you follow these rules.
+If you want to keep yourself and your dog safe, you really need to make sure that you follow these rules.

 You need to know how far your dog can run.
 You might want to run 12 miles, but if you’re just getting into trail running with your dog, you might be lucky if you get 2 miles.
 This is just simply what is fair to the animal.
 Be ready to end your run early if that’s what your dog needs.